taotao6688/cloud30_cookbooks/Biginsights2.1.2/README.md

 ### ntpstat time synchronization
+- Please make sure, ntp is installed and service is started on target node.
+You can install ntp by command "yum install ntp".
 - Please make sure, ntpstat program on targeted node, is synchronized with a time server.
 Do not proceed in case there is issue.
+It might take few mins for synchronization with time server.
 - In case any issue, please restart ntpd server as "service ntpd restart" following by "ntpdate".
 It should show correct time
+- Please run command "ntpstat", it should show as "synchronized".
+In case of any other output, do not proceed.
+Talk with your administrator for this.

 ### Default Password for Root